 Then, an evening visit to watch the horse and cart racing.
 We end up sitting in the stands and drinking with the Australian rugby team who are scheduled to play New Zealand in the Bledisloe Cup the following day.
 Campese is frolicking in the seats and John Eeles towers over me.
 The Kiwis win - by a small margin.
 It isn’t the best match ever.
 There aren't any tries.

 Time to explore The North Island of New Zealand, known for its volcanoes, mountains and geysers.
 New Zealand consists of two main islands and over 700 smaller ones.
 They have the distinction of being the last large habitable landmass to be settled by humans.
 These were Polynesians, between about 1280 and 1350.
-A distinctive Māori culture then developed.
-Abel Tasman was the first European to sight and record New Zealand, in 1642, hence the Dutch name.
-As with Australia, it was the British who eventually staked their claim to the land, in 1841.
+A distinctive Māori culture then developed, naming the country Aotearoa.
+New Zealand was first discovered by Europeans in 1642, when Dutch sailor Abel Tasman arrived, hence the Dutch name.
+Several of his crew were killed by Maoris and he left in a hurry.
+In 1769 Captain James Cook arrived and mapped the land and the British eventually staked their claim to the land, in 1841.
+The British monarch is still officially Head of State, represented in New Zealand by a Governor General

 A trip with Raye's family, up the northern finger of the island to Waitangi.
 In 1840, representatives of the United Kingdom and 500 Māori chiefs met here to sign the Treaty of Waitangi, which in its English version (only) declared British sovereignty over the islands.
 There are two museums, a treaty house (with a replica of the treaty), a carved Maori Meeting House, two huge war canoes and cultural performances in the grounds.